cranx/node-tictactoe/README.md

 Configure:

-There is default config file `config.default.coffee` You can override any setting by creating you own `config.coffee` with the same structure as default config
+There is default config file `config.default.coffee` You can override any setting by creating your own `config.coffee` with the same structure as default config